What is Biomass Power?

 Biomass as a Percentage of Total Renewable Energy Produced in the United States*

-A new fuel focus, for more enduring energy.
-BIOMASS POWER:
+A new fuel focus, for more responsible and reliable energy.
+BIOMASS:

-Because it is not affected by changes in weather or environmental conditions, Biomass power is an extremely reliable renewable energy source.
+Because it is not affected by changes in weather or environmental conditions, Biomass is an extremely responsible and reliable energy source.
 Biomass can produce a steady and dependable flow of electricity 24 hours a day, and seven days a week.

-The reliability of biomass power allows local utility companies to easily and efficiently add biomass to their baseload supply to meet growing energy demands.
+The reliability of biomass energy allows local utility companies to use it as an always-on and dependable energy source that can help the community’s energy demands.
 Currently, the biomass industry generates 15 million mega-watt hours of electricity annually.

 As America makes important commitments to renewable energy, biomass is the natural solution to meeting higher renewable standards.
-Specifically, biomass power can play a major role in southeastern states that lack sustainable access to wind or solar power.
-Biomass power holds the greatest opportunity for achieving a strong national standard for renewable electricity.
+Specifically, biomass energy can play a major role in southeastern states that lack sustainable access to wind or solar energy.
+Biomass holds the greatest opportunity for achieving a strong national standard for renewable electricity.

 Meet our Staff &